kaurn6538/Sqlalchemy-challenge/README.md

 * SurfsUp/: Directory for the Challenge, containing the main scripts and data files.* climate_analysis.ipynb: Jupyter notebook for climate analysis.
 * app.py: Flask application for the API.
 * Resources/: Folder containing the dataset (hawaii.sqlite), hawaii_measurements.csv hawaii_stations.csv.

-Setup and Execution
+## Setup and Execution

-## Clone this repository to your local machine:
+1.Clone this repository to your local machine:

 git clone https://github.com/AnyasorG/sqlalchemy_challenge.git
 cd sqlalchemy_challenge/SurfsUp

-Install the required dependencies (ensure you have Python and pip installed):
+2.Install the required dependencies (ensure you have Python and pip installed):

 pip install -r requirements.txt

-Run the Jupyter notebook (climate_starter.ipynb) to perform the climate analysis.
+3.Run the Jupyter notebook (climate_starter.ipynb) to perform the climate analysis.

-Run the Flask API (app.py) to start the web server:
+4.Run the Flask API (app.py) to start the web server:

 python app.py
 Access the API through http://127.0.0.1:5000/ in your web browser.